Angela Alsobrooks: Electoral and ethical reform

 In January 2020, Alsobrooks criticized a state law that prohibited Prince George's County politicians from taking contributions from developers with pending projects in the county, calling it "racially biased".
 Prince George's County was the only county in Maryland with a ban on developer contributions, passed in 2012 after Prince George's County Executive Jack B. Johnson pleaded guilty to accepting $1 million in bribes from real estate developers.
 She endorsed two bills to repeal the developer contributions ban partially, which became law later that year.

 In July 2020, amid the COVID-19 pandemic, Alsobrooks sent a letter to Governor Larry Hogan asking him to provide multiple voting options for the 2020 general election, including mail-in voting and an expansion on in-person voting locations.
 The following day, Hogan ordered the Maryland State Board of Elections to hold full in-person elections for the general election and to send all registered voters an application for an absentee ballot.
 In response, she requested that the state elections board consolidate the county's 229 polling places into 15 vote centers, which Hogan criticized as a violation of the Voting Rights Act of 1965.
 Alsobrooks responded to this criticism by accusing him of mocking the county's residents for their concerns about the spread of COVID-19.

 During the 2024 election, Alsobrooks indicated that she would support extending voting rights to undocumented immigrants and 16-year-olds.
 She also supported expanding the U.S. Supreme Court to thirteen members and imposing term limits on its justices.
 Alsobrooks supports eliminating the filibuster to pass the Freedom to Vote Act and the Women's Health Protection Act.

 Alsobrooks criticized Republican mid-decade redistricting efforts in various red states, saying that the Republican Party was "trying to rig the rules in response to their terrible polling".
 In November 2025, Governor Wes Moore appointed Alsobrooks as the chair of a newly created commission on redistricting in Maryland.
+In January 2026, Alsobrooks voted to recommend a congressional redistricting map that would increase the Democratic Party's chances of winning Maryland's 1st congressional district, the only one represented by a Republican.
+In April 2026, Alsobrooks criticized the U.S. Supreme Court's ruling in Louisiana v.
+Callais.